-The gaze plot reveals clear pathways down the email Good navigation can account for over one third of total clicks on a well designed email.
+Good navigation can account for over one third of total clicks on a well designed email.
 What's more, we know from actual data on a number of email programmes that navigation clicks are more 'purposeful', with a higher propensity to convert.
 Best practice often advocates mirroring the navigation on your website within emails, but this is most certainly a poor piece of advice, and doesn't account for the very different objectives of website and email.
 Most commercial websites have the key objective of closing the sale - maximising the conversion to sale or desired action - visit the store, book the restaurant or sign up for the course.
 While email programmes have objectives much further up the sales funnel - creating purchase consideration, launching a new product, announcing a sale, or simply maintaining engagement and share of mind. o good practice for email navigation is to accommodate the reasons for opening and support the themes and content of the email in the digital signposts.
 If your email is all about fashion, consider including secondary navigation for fashion sub-ranges, as Grattan do here.
-If your subject header announces a sale, give openers the choice of going straight there with a prominent button and clear taxonomy - 'Shop the Sale' - or browsing the email to Grattan In your Service State of the Service Service Grattan's secondary navigation highlights fashion categories, and supports the email content effectively find out what's in the sale.
+If your subject header announces a sale, give openers the choice of going straight there with a prominent button and clear taxonomy - 'Shop the Sale' - or browsing the email to STATE BIBLE Black white Many and provided the state of the state of Grattan's secondary navigation highlights fashion categories, and supports the email content effectively find out what's in the sale.
 For recipients, email navigation offers the promise of a short-cut to exactly where they want to be on your website - the more relevant the signposts, the better your chances of a click.
 Don't be bound by your website navigation - consider the most effective digital signposts on an email by email basis.
 One important technique for improving visibility of - and propensity to click - navigation buttons is to avoid isolating your email navigation bar from other elements.
 This happened most commonly in our tests with emails that made the mistake we highlighted earlier of opening with a big